navgurukul/bhanwari-devi/CONTRIBUTING.md

 - The pull request will be reviewed, and suggestions will be added to improve it.
 - Once the pull request is approved, it will be merged.

-> # Your contributions are always welcome and very much appreciated.
+**Your contributions are always welcome and very much appreciated!